Darent Valley Vision

 Our posters will be used as part of a big campaign on Southeastern and Thameslink train platforms – and on social media and beyond – all designed to encourage sustainable visits to and within the Darent Valley.
 We were also very excited to have been featured on BBC South East News in April, with a 3 minute item all about this project and interviews with Kit Boyd (artist), Elliott Waters (Southeastern), Cllr Irene Collins (Sevenoaks District Council) and Sarah Newman (DVCRP Rail Officer).
 Video – Google Photos

 Keep an eye out for an exhibition of Kit Boyd’s work, together with famous posters on loan from the National Rail Museum and London Transport, later in the year.

 Posters for sale!

-More information about the project and a chance to order exclusive prints to follow soon.
-We will be selling prints (A4, A3 and A2) at Bat & Ball Station Cafe (open 6.30am to 2pm Mon to Fri) in the next few days for £6, £10 and £15 respectively and are working on an online shop as fast as possible.
-Thank you for all the enthusiastic poster-related emails to date so far – note that we will keep your data only for the purposes of contacting you about the arrival of the posters.
+We are now selling art quality prints (A4, A3, A2 and A1) at Bat & Ball Station Cafe (open 6.30am to 2pm Mon to Fri) for £6, £10, £15 and £20 respectively and are working on an online shop as fast as possible.
+We are encouraging everyone to stop in this beautiful cafe for a tea/coffee and homemade cake/sandwiches too!
+Thank you for all the enthusiastic poster-related emails to date so far – note that we will keep your data only for the purposes of contacting you about the posters.